HOW TO DECLUTTER YOUR HOME AND LIFE

 HOW TO DECLUTTER WHEN YOU FEEL STUCK

 Decluttering can bring about some fantastic benefits but reaching that point can be tough.
 It’s very common to lose motivation after the initial burst of enthusiasm, be unsure what step to take next or simply feel a little overwhelmed.
+Decluttering some items is more difficult than others so here are some tips for decluttering sentimental items or your child’s artwork for example.

 If you’re struggling, take a break but don’t give up.
 Just remember that it’s not a race and taking your time to let the changes happen and take effect isn’t such a bad thing.
 It takes time for clutter to build up so it’s only natural for it to take a little while to clear.
 Be kind on yourself and remember you’re doing this to make a better life for yourself, even if it seems difficult in the beginning.